We Found Your New Favorite Calming Tea — And It Might Help With Bloating Too

 3. It lulls you into a deep sleep.

 Thanks to its calming properties, lemon balm is also a useful natural sleep aid.
 In a clinical trial of patients with anxiety disorder and insomnia, use of the lemon balm extract Cyracos (300 milligrams twice daily) reduced manifestations of anxiety by 18 percent and improved insomnia symptoms by 42 percent.
 Other research suggests that combining lemon balm with the herb valerian may be even better—children who were given a supplement containing 160 milligrams of valerian root and 80 milligrams of lemon balm experienced a 70 to 80 percent improvement in symptoms.
 (Psst...
-Here are three more ways to ease insomnia naturally.)
+Here are 15 things to try if you're having trouble falling or staying asleep.)

 4. It helps alleviate gas and bloating.